jarecoo/practice/notes.md

     - “Men seek retreats for themselves - in the country, by the sea, in the hills - and you yourself are particularly prone to this yearning.
 But all this is quite unphilosophic, when it is open to you, at any time you want, to retreat into yourself.
 No retreat offers someone more quiet and relaxation than that into his own mind, especially if he can dip into thoughts there which put him at immediate and complete ease: and by ease I simply mean a well-ordered life.
 So constantly give yourself this retreat, and renew yourself.
 The doctrines you will visit there should be few and fundamental, sufficient at one meeting to wash away all your pain and send you back free of resentment at what you must rejoin.
 And what is it you will resent?
 Human wickedness?
 Recall the conclusion that rational creatures are born for each other's sake, that tolerance is a part of justice, that wrongdoing is not deliberate.
 Consider the number of people who spent their lives in enmity, suspicion, hatred, outright war, and were then laid out for burial or reduced to ashes.
 Stop, then.
 Or will you fret at your allocation from the Whole?
 Revisit the alternatives -providence or atoms - and the many indications that the universe is a kind of community.
 But will matters of the flesh still have their hold on you?
 Consider that the mind, once it has abstracted itself and come to know its own defining power, has no contact with the movement of the bodily spirit, be that smooth or troubled: and finally remember all that you have heard and agreed about pain and pleasure.
 Well then, will a little fame distract you?
 Look at the speed of universal oblivion, the gulf of immeasurable time both before and after, the vacuity of applause, the indiscriminate fickleness of your apparent supporters, the tiny room in which all this is confined.
 The whole earth is a mere point in space: what a minute cranny within this is your own habitation, and how many and what sort will sing your praises here!
 Finally, then, remember this retreat into your own little territory within yourself.
 Above all, no agonies, no tensions.
 Be your own master, and look at things as a man, as a human being, as a citizen, as a mortal creature.
 And here are two of the most immediately useful thoughts you will dip into.
 First that things cannot touch the mind: they are external and inert; anxieties can only come from your internal judgement.
 Second, that all these things you see will change almost as you look at them, and then will be no more.
 Constantly bring to mind all that you yourself have already seen changed.
 The universe is change: life is judgement. " - Marcus Aurelius, Meditations, 4

 ### Get Going: Analyze, Anticipate, but Act
+- “‘Those who receive the bare theories immediately want to spew them, as an upset stomach does its food.
+First digest your theories and you won’t throw them up.
+Otherwise they will be raw, spoiled, and not nourishing.
+After you’ve digested them, show us the changes in your reasoned choices, just like the shoulders  of a gymnasts display their diet and training, and as the craft of artisans show it what they’ve learned’ - Epictetus, Discourses, 3.21.1-3 …Today, or anytime, when you catch yourself wanting to condescendingly drop some knowledge that you have, grab it and ask: Would i be better saying words or letting my actions and choices illustrate that knowledge for me.”
+The Daily Stoic p.137
+- “’First practice not letting people know who you are — keep your philosophy to yourself for a bit.
+In just the manner that fruit is produced - the seed buried for a season, hidden, growing gradually so it may come to full maturity.
+But if the grain sprouts before the stalk is fully developed, it will never ripen…That is the kind of plant you are, displaying fruit too soon, and the winder will kill you.’
+Epictetus, Discourses, 4.8.35b-37 “Just because you agree with the philosophy doesn’t mean the roots have fully taken hold in your mind.
+Fooling with books so you can sound smart or have an intimidating library is like tending to a garden to impress your neighbors…Do the work required to nurture and tend to them.
+So that they — and you — are prepared and sturdy for the hard winters of life” TDS p.277
+- “More matter with less art” - Queen Gertrude, Hamlet
+- “Sustained execution, not shapeless epiphanies” The Daily Stoic, p.151
+- “That’s why philosophers warn us not to be satisfied with mere learning, but to add practice and then training.
+For as time passes we forget what we learned and end up doing the opposite” - Epictetus, Discourses, 2.9.13-14 (The Daily Stoic p.153)
+- “Please god, we say, relieve me of my anxiety.
+Listen, stupid, you have hands.
+God gave them to you himself.
+You might as well get on your knees and pray your nose won’t run.
+A better idea would be to wipe your nose and forgo the prayer.
+The point is, isn’t there anything god gave you for your present problem?” -Epictetus, Discourses, 2.16.13
+- “Waste no more time arguing what a good man should be.
+Be one.”
+Marcus Aurelius
+- “’The person who has practiced philosophy as a cure for the self becomes great of soul.’ - Seneca, Moral Letters, 111.2 Of all the avenues for curing our negative characteristics, philosophy has existed the longest and helped the most people…practice your philosophy” TDS p.226
+- “‘Don’t await the perfection of Plato’s Republic, but be satisfied with even the smallest step forward and regard the outcome as a small thing’ -Marcus Aurelius, Meditations, 9.29.(4) The idea is not to settle or compromise your standards, but rather not to become trapped by idealism…Do what you can now” TDS p.237
+- “Today — this day — will achieve what no tomorrow will fail to speak about.
+I will lay siege to the gods and shake up the world.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)
 - “An archer is unlikely to hit a target she did  not aim for…our perceptions and principles guide us in the selection of what we want—but ultimately our actions determine whether we get there or not.
 So yes, spend some time—real, uninterrupted time—thinking about what’s important to you, what your priorities are.
 Then, work toward that and forsake all others.
 It’s not enough to wish and hope.
 One must act—and act right” The Daily Stoic, p.136
 - it’s ok to think and analyze and plan, but the best course is always action.
 - “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231